survivejs/react-book/manuscript/08_building_kanban.md

 ### `process.env.NODE_ENV`

 We can perform one more step to decrease build size further.
 React relies on `process.env.NODE_ENV` based optimizations.
 If we force it to `production`, React will get built in an optimized manner.
-This will disable some checks (i.e. property type checks) but it will give you a smaller build and improved performance.
+This will disable some checks (i.e. property type checks).
+Most importantly it will give you a smaller build and improved performance.

-In Webpack terms you can add the following snippet to the `plugins` section of your configuration like this:
+In Webpack terms you can add the following snippet to the `plugins` section of your configuration:

 **webpack.config.js**